fbridault/pres/RMLL/f4s.rst

 - State pattern

 .. note::
-	- constat pour chaque fonctionnalité il faut toujours configurer, initialiser
+	- we can observe that for each functionnality, we always have to configure, then initialize, update and stop
-	- update on peut répéter et arrêter
+	- update can be repeated

 ----